adnammit/notes/jhs.md

 * TO DO:
     - governance request "assigned to" doesn't work -- guessing its the priority of funcs
     - check ROI not approved and resubmitted
+    - megan says: "ROI not approved was incorrect (listed as ROI reviewer but should be submitter since the submitter is responsible for resubmitting the ROI)"
+    - make "Assigned To" and "Elapsed Days" (I think) reportable

 * TESTING:
     - noticed that there is no Revenue Cycle Reviewer on live